stormchaserroleplaying/stormchaserRPG/Talents/Sorcerer/Aberrant Mind/index.md

 <div style="margin-top:-10px;"></div>

-#### **Cost:** 50 Character Points<br>**Prerequisite:** 7th Level Spells, Psionic Sorcery, Psionic Defense
+#### **Cost:** 50 Character Points<br>**Prerequisite:** 7th Level Spells, Psionic Sorcery, Psionic Defense<br>**Actions:** 1
-You can unleash the aberrant truth hidden within yourself.
-As a bonus action, you can spend one or more mana to magically transform your body for 10 minutes.
-For each point of mana you spend, you can gain one of the following benefits of your choice, the effects of which last until the transformation ends:
+*You can unleash the aberrant truth hidden within yourself.*

+You can spend one or more mana to magically transform your body for 10 minutes.
+For each mana you spend, you can gain one of the following benefits of your choice, the effects of which last until the transformation ends:

 * You can see any invisible creature within 60 feet of you, provided it isn’t behind total cover.
 Your eyes also turn black or become writhing sensory tendrils.
 * You gain a flying speed equal to your walking speed and you can hover.
 As you fly, your skin glistens with mucus or shines with an otherworldly light.